Nobuyuki Takeuchi: Career

 For the next several years, Takeuchi continued to freelance as a key animator and animation director across several studios, even doing work for Studio Ghibli, but he gained prominence in 2004 when Shaft teamed up with Akiyuki Shinbo to produce Tsukuyomi: Moon Phase, the start of Shinbo and Shaft's long collaborative history.
 Shinbo was concerned with having a strong visual foundation for the series, and wanted someone with strong sensibilities for art setting (美術設定) material to work with; however, he did not want someone from a background art studio to take on the role, as was traditional.
-Kubota, who succeeded Shaft founder Hiroshi Wakao as CEO following Wakao's retirement, recommended Takeuchi to Shinbo, who then took on the role of "visual director."
+Kubota, who succeeded Shaft founder Hiroshi Wakao as CEO following Wakao's retirement, recommended Takeuchi to Shinbo, who then took on the role of "visual director".
 Takeuchi's work on the series, which featured cross-sections of buildings to show their insides, almost like a stage production, inspired Shinbo to use similar techniques on his next work, Pani Poni Dash!, despite Takeuchi not working on the series.
 However, Takeuchi collaborated more with Shaft in large roles as a production and concept designer in several succeeding works.
 In 2009, he participated again as a visual director on Shinbo and Tatsuya Oishi's adaptation of Bakemonogatari.
 Although he didn't continue throughout the rest of the franchise as its visual director, his work became a vital part of its production, and he contributed as an art setting or production designer across all other iterations of the series with the exception of the final two parts, Owarimonogatari II and Zoku Owarimonogatari.

-Takeuchi occasionally did storyboard and episode director work since Silent Möbius, but he was given the opportunity to direct as a film director under Shinbo's chief direction with Fireworks in 2017.
-In 2019, he chief directed Ikuhara's Sarazanmai, and in 2022 contributed to both of Ikuhara's Re:cycle of the Penguindrum movies as their assistant director and Shaft's RWBY: Ice Queendom as its visual director.
+Takeuchi did occasional storyboard work and directing work since Silent Möbius.
+He storyboarded the first five episodes of Bakemonogatari, and also storyboarded, directed, and did key animating work in Penguindrum episode 9 entirely by himself.
+In 2017, Takeuchi made his directorial debut anime film adaptation of Shunji Iwai's 1993 live-action film Fireworks, Should We See It from the Side or the Bottom?.
+He and the film's composer, Satoru Kōsaki, were both longtime fans of Iwai's films.
+The first film Takeuchi had seen from Iwai was Ghost Soup, and he thought that it was an impressive film.
+As the film's director, he said he was honored to work with Iwai.
+In 2019, he chief directed Ikuhara's Sarazanmai, and in 2022 contributed to both of Ikuhara's Re:cycle of the Penguindrum films as their assistant director and Shaft's RWBY: Ice Queendom as its visual director.